 Fellows will participate in general emergency on-call duties at a frequency of approximately 4-5 calls per month.

-Regular Regional rounds are held at the departmental level throughout the year which will include journal discussions, case discussions, and didactic presentations.
+Regular Regional Rounds are held at the departmental level throughout the year which will include journal discussions, case discussions, and didactic presentations.
 Fellows are expected to participate in these rounds to gain experience in presentation and teaching.
 Fellows are also expected to take an active role in resident education in regional anesthesia.
-The group conducts several regional anesthesia workshops throughout the year in which fellows are expected to participate, first as attendees, and then as faculty.
+There are opportunities for assisting as faculty at regional anesthesia workshops organized by the Regional Anesthesia group at Toronto Western Hospital.

 Four 1-year fellowship positions are currently offered, beginning every July.

 Applications should be sent in between 18-24 months before the anticipated start date of the fellowship.

 The required documents and information to complete the application include:

 - Letter of intent stating the applicant's goals and objectives in undertaking the fellowship.

 - Names and contact details of 3 referees

 Please also refer to the University of Toronto Department of Anesthesia webpage at http://www.anesthesia.utoronto.ca/applying-fellowship-program for further details on general eligibility requirements for undertaking fellowship training.